SpaceX Starlink satellites deploying from a Falcon 9 is a sight to behold

-SpaceX, Elon Musk's private spaceflight company, is having a bit of a moment.
-Just days after delivering two astronauts to the International Space Station in May, the team dropped off another batch of 60 high-speed internet satellites to orbit and achieved another milestone: reusing the same rocket five times.
+SpaceX, Elon Musk's private spaceflight company, is having a moment.
+Just days after successfully delivering two NASA astronauts to the International Space Station, the team dropped off another batch of 60 high-speed internet satellites to orbit and achieved another milestone: reusing the same rocket five times.

 One of the small joys in watching a rocket launch is getting to see all the incredible vision of these huge machines defying gravity and leaving the Earth.
 Another is watching what happens to the rocket parts when they leave our field of view and make it to orbit.